Sparse PCA via Covariance Thresholding: Introduction

 These inconsistency results motivated several efforts to exploit additional structural information on the signal $\bv$.
-In two influential papers, Johnstone and Lu \cite{johnstone2004sparse,johnstone2009consistency} considered the case of a signal $\bv$ that is sparse in a suitable basis, e.g. in the wavelet domain.
+In two influential papers, \cite{johnstone2004sparse,johnstone2009consistency} considered the case of a signal $\bv$ that is sparse in a suitable basis, e.g. in the wavelet domain.
 Without loss of generality, we will assume here that $\bv$ is sparse in the canonical basis $\be_1$, \dots $\be_p$.
-In a nutshell, \cite{johnstone2009consistency} proposes the following: \begin{enumerate} \item Order the diagonal entries of the Gram matrix $\bG_{i(1),i(1)}\ge \bG_{i(2),i(2)}\ge\dots\ge\bG_{i(p),i(p)}$, and let $J\equiv \{i(1),i(2),\dots,i(k)\}$ be the set of indices corresponding to the $k$ largest entries. \item Set to zero all the entries $\bG_{i,j}$ of $\bG$ unless $i,j\in J$, and estimate $\bv$ with the principal eigenvector of the resulting matrix. \end{enumerate} Johnstone and Lu formalized the sparsity assumption by requiring that $\bv$ belongs to a weak $\ell_q$-ball with $q\in (0,1)$.
-Instead, here we consider a strict sparsity constraint where $\bv$ has exactly $k$ non-zero entries, with magnitudes bounded below by $\theta/\sqrt{k}$ for some constant $\theta >0$.
-Amini and Wainwright \cite{amini2009high} studied the more restricted case when every entry of $\bv$ has equal magnitude of $1/\sqrt{k}$.

-Within this model, it was proved that diagonal thresholding successfully recovers the support of $\bv$ provided $\bv$ is sparse enough, namely $k\le C\sqrt{n/\log p}$ with $C= C(\alpha, \beta)$ a constant \cite{amini2009high}.
-(Throughout the paper we denote by $C$ constants that can change from point to point.)
+In a nutshell, \cite{johnstone2009consistency} propose the following: \begin{enumerate} \item Order the diagonal entries of the Gram matrix $\bG_{i(1),i(1)}\ge \bG_{i(2),i(2)}\ge\dots\ge\bG_{i(p),i(p)}$, and let $J\equiv \{i(1),i(2),\dots,i(k)\}$ be the set of indices corresponding to the $s_0$ largest entries. \item Set to zero all the entries $\bG_{i,j}$ of $\bG$ unless $i,j\in J$, and estimate $\bv$ with the principal eigenvector of the resulting matrix. \end{enumerate} Johnstone and Lu formalized the sparsity assumption by requiring that $\bv$ belongs to a weak $\ell_q$-ball with $q\in (0,1)$. \cite{amini2009high} studied the more restricted case when every entry of $\bv$ has equal magnitude of $1/\sqrt{s_0}$.
+Within this restricted model, they proved diagonal thresholding successfully recovers the support of $\bv$ provided the sample size $n$ satisfies\footnote{Throughout the introduction, we write $f(n)\gtrsim g(n)$ as a shorthand of \emph{`$f(n)\ge K\, g(n)$ for a some constant $K = K(r,\beta)$'}.} $n \gtrsim s_0^2\log p$ \cite{amini2009high}.
 This result is a striking improvement over vanilla PCA.
-While the latter requires a number of samples scaling as the number of parameters\footnote{Throughout the introduction, we write $f(n)\gtrsim g(n)$ as a shorthand of \emph{`$f(n)\ge C\, g(n)$ for a some constant $C = C(\beta,\alpha)$'.} Further $C$ denotes a constant that may change from point to point.} $n\gtrsim p$, sparse PCA via diagonal thresholding achieves the same objective with a number of samples scaling as the number of \emph{non-zero} parameters, $n\gtrsim k^2\log p$.
+While the latter requires a number of samples scaling with the number of parameters $n \gtrsim p$, sparse PCA via diagonal thresholding achieves the same objective with a number of samples that scales with the number of \emph{non-zero} parameters, $n\gtrsim s_0^2\log p$.